British Political Parties being dragged Down the Rabbit Hole

 Both Labour and the Tories are being pulled into the conflict of hatred.

-One bottle of poison proscribed by Baroness Warsi says.
+One bottle of poison prescribed by Baroness Warsi says.

 The Muslim Council of Britain has now called on the Tories to launch an independent inquiry into allegations of Islamophobia.